wunderbyte/gui-spirits/README.md

 ```

-Whenenver you create a new function, consider passing the whole Spirit instead of just any single plugin to keep them all at hand as the feature list grows.
+Whenenver you create a new function, consider passing the whole Spirit instead of just a single plugin.
+This will let you keep all your plugins at hand as the feature list grows.

 ### Lifecycle

-Unlike with conventional web components, we don't have any code that gets executed before the element is attached to the DOM.
-This guarantees that the code can safely measure the elements dimensions or access the `parentNode` without running into `0` or `null` under hard to fix conditions.
-This means that we don't need a special callback to detect when the element is first positioned in the DOM, the controller function does that for us.
-The spirit however exposes two methods to detect whenever the element gets *moved around* in the DOM.
+Code never gets executed before the element is attached to the DOM.
+This convention guarantees that the code can safely measure the elements dimensions or access the `parentNode` without running into `0` or `null`.
+This means that we don't need a special callback to detect when the element is first positioned in the DOM, the controller function simply does that for us.
+The spirit however offers two methods to detect whenever the element gets *moved around* in the DOM.

 ```js